 Air Purifiers for Pet Owners: Everything You Need to Know

-If you have ever had a pet in your home, you know that it can affect the air quality.
+If you’ve ever had a pet in your home, you know it can affect the air quality.

 Pets produce dander and hair, which can accumulate on carpets and furniture, leaving behind allergens.

-This is why it’s essential to invest in an air purifier for your home to help improve the indoor air quality for both you and your pets.
+Therefore, it’s essential to invest in an air purifier for pet owners in your home to help improve the indoor air quality for both you and your pets.

-We’ll discuss how an air purifier works, the different types of filters available, and some questions people often ask when purchasing a new unit.
+We’ll discuss how an air purifier works, the different filters available, and some questions people often ask when purchasing a new unit.

 How Do Pet Allergies Work?